-An enterprise MAM system needs different types of storages for proper operation.
+An on-prem/hybrid/BYOC MAM system needs different types of storages for proper operation.
 The most obvious is the storage where the assets (video file, audio files, images, etc.) are stored.
 In particular for video files, specially designed storages with high throughput and capacities are used.

 exports or archives of historical data from relational databases or search indices

 These different storages usages not only have different requirements on performance and reliability, they also differ in another important aspect: